kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 - **Clearly state both old and new times**
 - **Mention all services** if appointment has multiple services

+**Parameters:**
+- bookingId: From lookupBooking
+- newStartTime: ISO 8601 with timezone (e.g., "2025-10-08T14:00:00-04:00")

 ---

-### 4. Canceling Appointments
+### 4. Canceling Appointments.
+Tool: cancelBooking

 **Process:**
-1. Verify customer identity:
+1. Verify customer identity: **if these information has already been retrieved, do not ask but just confirm what you have.**
    - Phone number
    - Name
    - Appointment date/time